igrishaev/pg2/README.md

 ### API Interface

-There is a way to call the migration engine in your code.
+There is a way to manage migrations through code.
 The `pg.migration.core` namespace provides basic functions to list, create, migrate, and rollback migrations.

 To migrate, call one of the following functions: `migrate-to`, `migrate-all`, and `migrate-one`.
 All of them accept a config map: